 skip to Main Content

 Because of the number of times you’ve gotten behind the wheel of a car and survived, it is easy to forget just how dangerous driving is.
-Even if you believe that you are a good driver, you may be doing these nine unintentional driving habits making roads less safe.
+Even if you believe that you are a good driver, you may be doing some of the ten unintentional driving habits that make roads less safe.
 While the number of motor vehicle deaths has decreased significantly since the 1970s—thanks to advancements in vehicle safety technology — a new report from the National Highway Traffic Safety Administration (NHTSA) notes that there has been an increase in the number of fatal crashes involving SUVs and large trucks.

 SUVs are increasingly becoming America’s vehicle of choice.
 Because of their size, they often make drivers believe that they are in a safer vehicle.
 As a result, drivers may allow themselves to slip into bad habits that make traveling less safe.